 2) If you can Hear my Voice …

-… put your hands on your head. … clap once. … clap twice. … hold your pencil in the air.
+… put your hands on your head.

-Another is to say an artist’s name, (or a series of artist’s names, if needed).
+Another is to say an artist’s name (or a series of artist’s names, if needed).
 For example, “If you can hear my voice, say, Michelangelo.”

 3) Clap & Respond

 Quick Tip: It doesn’t work in a room full of adults who have no idea why you are standing in front of them clapping your hands.
-But you could say, “if you can hear my voice, clap your hands like this”.
+But you could say, “if you can hear my voice, clap your hands like this.”

-This infographic can be used to display in your room or share with parents, administrators, or other teachers as a way to point out some of the academic benefits of learning to draw.
+Use this infographic to display in your room or share with parents, administrators, or other teachers as a way to point out some of the academic benefits of learning to draw.
 While they are not the only reason for using drawing as part of a balanced curriculum, they are certainly worthy of celebrating and may help you advocate for including drawing as part of your art or classroom learning experiences.

 Join my email list to hear about new resources, sales, and tips for teaching art and drawing, and get 15% off your next order!